Session 2 - Module A: Advanced LangChain Patterns¶

 self.retry_delay = 1.0

-AdvancedAPITool initialization establishes robust API interaction capabilities with caching and retry mechanisms.
-Configuration-based setup enables flexible API endpoint management while built-in retry logic ensures reliable external service communication.
+AdvancedDataWarehouseTool initialization establishes robust data warehouse interaction capabilities with query caching and retry mechanisms.
+Configuration-based setup enables flexible warehouse endpoint management while built-in retry logic ensures reliable data access communication.

 class ToolInput(BaseModel):

-use_cache: bool = Field(default=True, description="Whether to use caching")
+use_cache: bool = Field(default=True, description="Whether to use query result caching")

 args_schema: Type[BaseModel] = ToolInput

-Structured input validation ensures proper API call configuration.
-The schema defines required endpoint and optional parameters while providing sensible defaults for HTTP method and caching behavior.
+Structured input validation ensures proper data warehouse query configuration.
+The schema defines required SQL query and optional parameters while providing sensible defaults for database targeting and caching behavior.

 use_cache: bool = True) -> str:

-"""Execute API call with error handling and caching"""
+"""Execute data warehouse query with error handling and caching"""

 if datetime.now() - cache_time < self.cache_ttl: